lpowell/firewall-manager/README.md

 Add more service checks and create a modular system for expanding the services that are checked (mirror rolecheck).

+Restrict RPC ports to a predefined range, allowing for more secure rule creation.

 Cleanup the range blocks and create a more elegant solution that can block unused role ports (e.g. if no AD connection or installation, block the AD ports).

 Log readers and monitors for suspicious traffic/connections.